BoHoliday/Gatekeeper/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/yoruio/membarr?color=099cec&style=for-the-badge)
 [![docker-sync](https://github.com/Yoruio/Membarr/actions/workflows/docker-sync.yml/badge.svg)](https://github.com/Yoruio/Membarr/actions/workflows/docker-sync.yml)

-Membarr
+Gatekeeper
 =================

-Membarr is a fork of Invitarr that invites discord users to Plex and Jellyfin.
-You can also automate this bot to invite discord users to a media server once a certain role is given to a user or the user can also be added manually.
+Gatekeeper is a fork of Membarr.

 ### Features

-- Ability to invite users to Plex and Jellyfin from discord
+- Ability to invite users to a media server from Discord.
-- Fully automatic invites using roles
+- Fully automatic invites using role.
-- Ability to kick users from plex if they leave the discord server or if their role is taken away.
+- Ability to remove users from the media server if they leave the Discord server or if their role is taken away.
-- Ability to view the database in discord and to edit it.
+- Ability to view the database in Discord and to edit it.

 Commands: